szilvia-csernus/map-it/README.md

 ## Instructions

 The first time a user visits the site, an animation gives brief instructions on how to play the game.
 Later on, the animation will not show again but the instructions will be available when clicking the question mark icon in the top right corner.
 In case the user clears up the site's localStorage, the animation will show again as if they were visiting for the first time.

+## Sounds

+Another feature is the option to play with sounds.
+If the user clicks the `muted speaker` icon in the top right corner, the background music will start, as well as all sound effects will be enabled.
+The sounds can be muted any time by clicking the `active speaker` icon.
+> Background music: <br><br> <audio controls><source src="./src/assets/audio/carefree.mp3" type="audio/mpeg"></audio>

 <br><br>

 ![instructions](readme-images/insturctions.gif)

 <br>
 <hr>
 <br><br>